 Tariq Faizi remains a key figure in Urdu literature, journalism, and cultural activism.
 His bold stance on political and cultural issues, his revival of serious Urdu literary discussions, and his commitment to fostering new talent have cemented his legacy.
 His influence continues through his platforms, events, and fearless journalism, ensuring that his impact on Urdu culture and media remains enduring.

-Tariq Faizi was born on in Kanpur, India.
-From an early age, he was exposed to literature, classical music, and journalism.
-His father, Nasimuddin Siddiqui, was a former Kanpur MLA and an influential North India political figure.
-Faizi grew up in the company of notable poets such as Nashoor Wahidi, Irfan Siddiqui, Fana Nizami, and Zaib Ghouri.
+Tariq Faizi was born in Kanpur, India.
+From an early age, he was immersed in an environment rich in literature, classical music, and journalism.
+His father, Nasimuddin Siddiqui, was a former MLA from Kanpur and a prominent political figure in North India.
+Faizi grew up in the company of renowned poets such as Nashoor Wahidi, Irfan Siddiqui, Fana Nizami, and Zaib Ghouri, which deeply influenced his literary sensibilities.

 Poetry & Literature Devotee

-Tariq Faizi started his career in 1993 with All India Radio's Urdu Service, marking the beginning of his significant contributions to Urdu media.
-Over the years, he worked with major media organizations, including Doordarshan, Jain TV, Rashtriya Sahara, and Zee TV, eventually becoming Media Director for a Zee TV project.
-In print media, Faizi served as Editor and Publisher for Round Up Media Weekly and Jiddat Post.
-His journalistic endeavors often addressed political, social, and cultural issues, and he organized conferences that brought together senior journalists and corporate figures to explore the future of Urdu journalism.
-Faizi always preferred working on his own terms rather than doing jobs, valuing independence and creative freedom in his professional life.
-He also had a deep appreciation for talent and made it a priority to foster talented and unheard artists.
+Tariq Faizi began his career in 1993 with All India Radio’s Urdu Service, marking the start of his impactful journey in Urdu media.
+Over the years, he collaborated with major media organizations including Doordarshan, Jain TV, Rashtriya Sahara, and Zee TV, where he eventually served as Media Director for a Zee TV project.
+In the print media space, Faizi held the roles of Editor and Publisher for Round Up Media Weekly and Jiddat Post.
+His journalistic work consistently addressed political, social, and cultural issues, and he organized conferences that brought together senior journalists and corporate leaders to discuss the future of Urdu journalism.
+Faizi was known for valuing independence and creative freedom, often choosing to work on his own terms rather than pursue conventional jobs.
+He also held a deep appreciation for raw talent and made it a mission to support and uplift gifted but unheard artists.

 Early Life and Education